google/earthenterprise/earth_enterprise/BUILD_RHEL_Centos.md

 # GEE Build Setup for CentOS, RHEL 6 and RHEL 7

 ## Enable additional repos
-Different yum repositoies need to be enabled for different distributions to install several required development tools.
+Different yum repositories need to be enabled for different distributions to install several required development tools.

 ### CentOS 7
 ```